DIDACTICA STRATEGIES IN TEACHING PHYSICS

 - to know and be able to use some instruments and laboratory equipments;

 - to possess personal skills in logical reasoning and in the critical approach to proposed subjects;

 - to be able to gather information independently through the autonomous consultation of specialized books, scientific or divulgative journals, even outside the topics explained during lectures.

 Basic knowledge of general physics: Mechanics, Calorimetry and Thermodynamics, Electromagnetism.

 Course contents summary

 Laboratory experiments: from design, through execution to the verification.
-Between experiences, theoretical lectures will be present.
+Between experiences, theoretical lectures with PowerPoint slides will be presented.

 Assessment methods and criteria